We don’t want fluoride in our water, but does boiling water remove fluoride?

 And there’s only one way to remove fluoride… use a quality water filter.

-And the best fluoride water filters happen to be reverse osmosis and distillers.
+And the best fluoride water filters happen to be reverse osmosis and distillers, both of which can bring fluoride content all the way down to 0.0 ppm.

-But the easiest, cheapest and most popular option would have to be getting a water pitcher from Clearly Filtered.
+The easiest, cheapest and most popular option would have to be getting a water pitcher from Clearly Filtered (link to their website).

 Note: if you plan on buying the pitcher, you should buy from Clearly Filtered (link to their website) and not Amazon.
 The price you pay will be cheaper and shipping time is the exact same if not faster through Clearly Filtered.